-2.4 Analyses
+2.4.
+Analyses

 Analyses were conducted separately for data from Indonesia and the Philippines given the different farming practices and rodent pest species involved.
-Trap success was measured by the number of rodents captured divided by the trapping effort (total number of trap-nights).1 A linear mixed model with maximum likelihood estimation was used to analyze the effect of trap type on number of captures.
+Trap success was measured by the number of rodents captured divided by the trapping effort (total number of trap-nights).
+A linear mixed model with maximum likelihood estimation was used to analyse the effect of trap type on number of captures.
 Repeated measures included in the model were year and crop stage.
 Fixed effects and their interactions were entered into a model that included year, crop stage, number of rats, and trap type.
 Each replicate site was considered a random effect.
-The penalized likelihood method using the lowest Akaike's Information Criteria (AIC) was used to determine best fit.^{33,34}

-The number of recaptured individuals (recaptures), and the number of individuals found dead in the traps per replicate field site (mortality), regardless of year or species, were subjected to a paired samples T-test to compare recaptures and mortality, respectively, of rodent pests between single- and multiple-capture traps.
+The penalized likelihood method using the lowest Akaike's Information Criteria (AIC) was used to determine best fit.
+33, 34 subjected to a paired samples T-test to compare recaptures and mortality, respectively, of rodent pests between single- and multiple-capture traps.
 A paired samples T-test was used given that both trap types were sampling the same population of rodents.
 All statistical tests were performed using SPSS 24.0 for Windows.35

+The number of recaptured individuals (recaptures), and the number of individuals found dead in the traps per replicate field site (mortality), regardless of year or species, were

 Cost per rat was calculated to determine the cost-effectiveness of a trap type.
-Trap type costs included materials required to make the drift fence (plastic sheeting, bamboo, rat traps) and associated labor costs.
+Trap type costs included materials required to make the drift fence (plastic sheeting, bamboo, rat traps) and associated labour costs.
 Expenditure was calculated for each country in local currency and converted to US dollars for comparison.

-3 RESULTS
+3. RESULTS

-3.1 Indonesia
+3.1.
+INDONESIA

-3.1.1 Trap success
+3.1.1.
+Trap success

-In Indonesia, trap success was significantly affected by trap type ($F{1, 60.28} = 28.5$, P < 0.001).
-Across both years, the trap success of MCTs was significantly higher than SCTs (Fig. 4).
+In Indonesia, trap success was significantly affected by trap type ($F{1, 60.28} = 28.5, P < 0.001$).
+Across both years, the trap success of MCTs was significantly higher than SCTs (Figure 4).
 In 2016, the mean (\pm SE) percent trap success of MCTs and SCTs were 2.04 \pm 0.45 and 0.46 \pm 0.23, respectively.
 In 2017, the mean trap success of MCTS and SCTs were 2.72 \pm 0.65 and 0.11 \pm 0.08, respectively.
 The highest trap success was during the maximum tillering stage.
 However, year and crop stage effects were not significant (P > 0.05).
 Total trap nights for each trap type were 432 in 2016 and 324 in 2017.
 Due to inconsistent timing in transplanting between the replicates, trapping was missed for the booting stage in 2017.
 There were no recaptures of marked R. argentiventer individuals in either year.
-Only one other species was captured once by a single-capture trap: the greater bandicoot rat (Bandicota indica Bechstein 1800).
-The mean mortality of R. argentiventer per replicate field site (\pm SE) did not differ ($t{41} = 1.704$, P = 0.096) between MCTs (0.17 \pm 0.06) and SCTs (0.048 \pm 0.03).
+Only one other species was captured once by a single-capture trap: the greater bandicoot rat ($Bandicota\ indica\ Bechstein\ 1800$).
+The mean mortality of R. argentiventer per replicate field site (\pm SE) did not differ ($t{41} = 1.704, P = 0.096$) between MCTs (0.17 ± 0.06) and SCTs (0.048 ± 0.03).

-3.1.2 Cost
+3.1.2.
+Cost